simeononsecurity/simeononsecurity.ch/content/articles/fortinet-vs-cisco-comparing-network-security-applicances/index.en.md

 When it comes to hardware and software costs, **Fortinet's FortiGate** appliances are an excellent choice.
 These appliances are **competitively priced**, with models ranging from entry-level to high-end enterprise solutions.
 This means that businesses of all sizes can find a FortiGate appliance that fits their budget.
 Similarly, **Cisco's ASA** appliances offer a range of models to fit any budget, making them a viable option for businesses of all sizes.

-It's important to note that **hardware and software costs** aren't the only expenses to consider.
+Note that **hardware and software costs** aren't the only expenses to consider.
 Ongoing **support and maintenance costs** should also be factored into the decision-making process.

 #### Subscription and Support Services